 What about students who transition to male before they complete their degree?

 They remain eligible to earn a Simmons degree.
 Once admitted, any student who successfully completes the college's baccalaureate requirements will be awarded a Simmons degree.

 What does this mean for the Simmons mission?

-Simmons is committed to our historic mission as a women's university .
+Simmons is committed to our historic mission as a women's college .
 We also recognize that traditional notions of gender are evolving, and increasingly individuals do not conform to the gender binary.
 As an institution that values inclusion, Simmons University acknowledges this reality and believes that this policy is aligned with our values.
 We are a campus community that supports a full range of gender identity and expression.

 What if I have discrepancies in my application materials regarding my gender?